acl-services/paprika/packages/Radio/README.md

 ## Radio

 The `<Radio>` component displays a radio input and label text beside it.
 When clicked it selects the input and deselects any other radio input in its group.
-It can also have an indeterminate state which can be used to group checkboxes.

 ### Installation